MicrosoftDocs/entra-docs/docs/identity-platform/howto-update-permissions.md

 ---
 # Update an app's requested permissions in Microsoft Entra ID

-When setting up an application with Microsoft Entra, developers can request access to data from other apps and services using permissions.
+When setting up an application with Microsoft Entra ID, developers can request access to data from other apps and services using permissions.
 They can request permissions by adding static permissions to their app’s manifest or by dynamically requesting permissions at runtime.
 Users or administrators can then choose to grant permissions during consent, allowing the app to access the data it needs.

 As an application's functionality evolves, the resources it requires access to also change.
 These changes could involve enabling new features, eliminating unnecessary access, or replacing highly privileged permissions with less privileged ones.
 This article explains how to update the permissions your application requests using the Microsoft Entra admin center and Microsoft Graph API calls.